Digital rhetoric: Visual rhetoric

-Digital-visual rhetoric doesn't only rely on intentional manipulation.
+Digital-visual rhetoric does not only rely on intentional manipulation.
 Sometimes, meanings can arise from unexpected places and otherwise-overlooked features.
-For example, emojis, or simple graphic images included in most texting applications, can carry heavy consequences by permeating daily communication.
+For example, emojis can carry heavy consequences by permeating daily communication.
 Varying skin tones provided (or excluded) by developers for emojis may perpetuate preexisting racial biases of colorism.
-Even otherwise-innocuous images of peaches and eggplants are regular stand-ins for genital regions; they can be both harmless modes of flirtation and even tools for sexually harassing women online when sent en masse.
+Even otherwise-innocuous images of peaches and eggplants are regular stand-ins for genital regions; they can be both harmless modes of flirtation and tools for sexually harassing women online when sent en masse.

-The concept of the avatar can also aid understanding of visual rhetoric's deeply personal impact, particularly when using James E. Porter's definition of the avatar as an extended "virtual body."
+The concept of the avatar also illustrates visual rhetoric's deeply personal impact, particularly when using Miami University scholar James E. Porter's definition of the avatar as an extended "virtual body".
 While scholars such as Beth Kolko hoped for an equitable online world free of physical barriers, social issues still persist in digital realms, such as gender discrimination and racism.
 For example, Victoria Woolums found that, in the video game World of Warcraft, an avatar's gender identity instigated bias from other characters even though an avatar's gender identity may not be physically accurate to its user.
 These relationships are further complicated by the varying degrees of anonymity characterizing inter-user communications in online spaces.
 While the possibility of true privacy can be facilitated by impersonal avatars, they are still personal manifestations of a user's self in the context of digital spaces.
 Furthermore, the tools available to curate and express these are platform-dependent and ripe for both liberation and exploitation.
-Be it 2014's Gamergate or the more recent debates regarding social media influencer culture and their portrayals of impossible and computer-edited body image, self-presentation is heavily mediated by accessibility to and mastery of online avatars.
+In circumstances such as Gamergate or debates regarding influencer culture and their portrayals of impossible and computer-edited body image, self-presentation is heavily mediated by accessibility to and mastery of online avatars.

 Forms and objects of study

 Infrastructure

-Information infrastructure is the invisible force that organizes the public's information on the internet.
-Essentially, information infrastructure is what impacts how and what the public accesses on the internet.
+Information infrastructure is the underlying organization of public information on the Internet, which impacts how and what the public accesses online.
 Databases and search engines are information infrastructure as they play a large role in access to and dissemination of information.
 Information Infrastructure often consists of algorithms and metadata standards, which curate the information presented to the public.